borisdev/resume/resume.md

 ### Misc jobs

-- Coached students in the master's degree program, as a PhD student at S.D.S.U.
+- As a PhD researcher, I coached master's degree program students.
-- Assisted teaching a class in spatial statistics, as PhD student at S.D.S.U.
+- As a PhD researcher, I was a teach assistant in a spatial statistics class.
 - Kids snowboard instructor at Vail Resorts, CO.
 - Assistant Manager at Gundy's Grill restaurant at Vail Resorts, CO.
 - Researcher on building a prototype of the Wall Street Journal's "Main Street" section.
 California Business Magazine.
 CA.